 May 10th to 20th: Depending on the weather, I take down the growing tent and plant all remaining vegetables and all the flowers.

 August 1st: I plant my String Beans at this time so that I have a fall crop of beans at a time when other vegetables are no longer producing very well.

 I hope you find my gardening experiences useful.

-Part III: Preparing the garden
+Part III: Preparing The Indoor Garden

 Early to mid-March: I look for a period of 3 to 5 days of dry sunny weather.
 This will allow the soil in your vegetable gardens to dry out.
 I Roto-till the gardens and cover them with landscape fabric.
 This is the perfect time to correct any nutrient imbalances that you have in your soil (if you tested during the winter).
 Once this is complete, I set up the hoops and frames for the growing tent (see below).
 I do not cover the frame at this time because it is easier to plant the cool weather crops if the cover is not in your way.

 The Growing Tent: Purchase Semi-Circular (about 60% of a circle) hoops that are 31 inches across at the open end.
 Recycle the rectangular frames from political signs that line the road ways.
 Important: rectangular frames are always set in the middle of and at right angles to the hoops.
 Begin with a hoop, then alternate rectangular frames and hoops, and end with a hoop.
 Use twist ties to hold the hoops and rectangular frames together.
 I found that the hoops tend to fall over if they do not have the rectangular frames to hold them in place.
 For the cover I use 3.5 mil plastic sheeting.
 Unroll the plastic, but do not unfold, to a length of eight (8) feet longer than the distance between the first and last hoop.
 This will give enough sheeting to cover the ends.
 You can secure to the ground with any objects such as bricks, slates or long pieces of wood.